Development Team Service - pre planning application advice

 Details of our Councillors and the wards that they represent.

 The two key outcomes of this process will be a well-designed planning application and the advice letter, signed by a senior officer, which will be a material consideration in the determination of any subsequent application.
-However, some additional benefits that will arise include:
+Some additional benefits include:

 The main benefit is that, by providing the necessary time within a co-operative climate to negotiate changes to a proposal, the development can meet policy objectives and the expectations of the local community.
 Room is created for the agent to respond to his / her brief within a sound urban design context and to develop the scheme to strengthen its relationship to that context and create places of lasting quality.